shpml/fundamentals/07_chapter/08_cheatsheet.md

 ####Repository
 * The most basic element of Git.
-* A repository is a project's folder, containing all of the project files (including documentation), and stores each file's revision history.
+* A repository is a project's folder that contains all of the project files (including documentation) and stores each file's revision history.
 Repositories can have multiple collaborators and can be either public or private.

 ####Fork
 * A personal copy of another user's repository that lives on your account.